 Walk With a Leash

-When water freezes over, it can look like a fun playground for your pet.
-But it can be very dangerous.
+When water freezes over, it can look like a fun playground for your pet, but it can also be very dangerous.
 If you live near bodies of water that may have frozen, make sure to walk your pet on a leash.
-This will keep him from wandering off and finding a frozen pond to run on.
+A leash is an important tenet of pet safety during the winter season, as it can keep them from wandering off and finding a frozen pond to run on.

 Use Paw Balm to Protect Against Salt

-Pet safety in winter requires special attention to protecting your pet’s paws.
-Salt and ice melt chemicals commonly used on sidewalks and roads can leave your pet with chemical burns and cracked paw pads.
-To prevent this, start by applying a paw balm or wax before heading outside to create a barrier that shields their sensitive pads from harsh substances.
-Consider outfitting your pet with booties for an extra layer of protection; these can also help keep their paws warm.
+Pet safety in the winter season requires extra precautions in guarding your pet's paws.
+De-icing chemicals in ice melt and salt commonly applied to sidewalks and streets can cause your pet chemical burns and cracked paw pads.
+To prevent this, start by applying a paw balm or wax prior to venturing outdoors to create a barrier that shields their sensitive pads from irritating substances.
+You might want to take the extra step of booting your pet for extra protection.
+Booties can also be used to keep their paws warm.

 Keep Cats Inside